Canadian actor has major role in new The Last of Us episode

 But what many might not know, however, is that the older brother, Henry, is played by Toronto’s own Lamar Johnson.
 The 28-year-old actor is best known for a lead role in the Canadian teen drama series The Next Step, as well as appearances in the likes of The Hate U Give and Your Honor.
 He also stars in Brother, an upcoming Toronto-set drama that garnered rave reviews at TIFF.

-In the fifth episode of The Last of Us, premiering on Friday instead of Sunday due to the Super Bowl, Henry features prominently in his desperate attempt to escape Pittsburgh with his brother (Keivonn Woodard).
+In the fifth episode of The Last of Us, premiering on Friday instead of Sunday due to the Super Bowl, Henry features prominently in his desperate attempt to escape Kansas City with his brother (Keivonn Woodard).

 While that brotherly relationship was present in the game, the show tweaks Henry’s background by giving him a troubled history with the new character, Kathleen, a ruthless revolutionary leader played by Yellowjackets‘ Melanie Lynskey.

-Note: Update: 10/02/2023 at 11:15am ET — This story originally said Henry and Sam’s story takes place in Pittsburgh.
-While that is the setting for their section of the game, the related episodes in question are set in Kansas City.
-We’ve updated this piece accordingly.